Natural gas guide

 Extraction and production of natural gas

 In principle, we distinguish between two forms of natural gas extraction.
-Because natural gas and crude oil often occur together, they can also be extracted together.
-In this case, the natural gas is of course a welcome by-product of the actual extraction of crude oil deposits from the earth.
+Because natural gas and crude oil are often found together, they can also be extracted together.
+In this case, the natural gas is of course a welcome by-product of the actual extraction of crude oil from the earth.
 Or, of course, natural gas fields from which the valuable gas mixture is extracted directly.
 Special measures are required once the gaseous raw material has been extracted.

-The purpose of these methods is to make it easier and cheaper to transport natural gas by changing its aggregate state.
+Some methods is to make it easier and cheaper to transport natural gas by changing its aggregate state.
 This is realised using different methods.

 Pressurised containers compress the natural gas, for example.
 Such natural gas is then referred to as CNG, compressed natural gas.
 The liquefaction of natural gas also serves to reduce its volume.
 This liquefaction is achieved either by compression or by cooling.
 Specialists then refer to the respective gas as LNG, or liquefied natural gas.
 Using special processes, natural gas can be converted into liquid hydrocarbons and used as a raw material for other organic compounds.

-Fields of application for natural gas
+Applications of natural gas

 As a fossil fuel, natural gas offers attractive supply options in a wide range of applications.
 The classic use of natural gas is, of course, in the heating of buildings.
 However, natural gas is also well suited to commercial manufacturing processes that require thermal energy.
 Typical examples are ovens in bakeries, industrial plants in cement or glass works, the generation of electricity or production processes in heavy industry.
 But of course, natural gas has also proven itself as a fuel.
 This applies to both shipping and motor vehicle traffic.
 Refineries also use natural gas as an easy-to-handle energy source.
 Gas-fired power plants that run on natural gas are particularly flexible when it comes to covering peak demand.